skeezerbean/SPP-LegionV2-Management/README.md

 **2** - You can select an account and see/change the settings on the right side

 **3** - Change settings here for an account.
 If the BattleNet ID or Login is -1, then chances are that BattleNet account doesn't exist.
 Leave it alone.
 The account may have not been fully created.
-Otherwise you can change the number of Battle Coins for an account, change the BattleNet Email or Account Username.
+Otherwise you can change the number of Battle Coins for an account, change the BattleNet Email or Account Username. **Note - if you change the BattleNet Email for login, you will need to enter a password as well as they are tied together in how the password hash is created (TrinityCore).
+This can be the original password for this account, or you can set a new one.**

 **4** - Click this when done editing characters and it will push changes to the database.